ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 When performing URI Template Expansion of the UDP Proxying template (see
-{{Section 3 of CONNECT-UDP}}), the client follows the same template as CONNECT-UDP and sets the "target_host" and the "target_port" variables to one of its targets.
-It adds the connect-udp-bind header as specified in
-{{hdr}} to request bind.
-If the proxy supports CONNECT-UDP Bind, it returns the connect-udp-bind response header value set to true.
+{{Section 3 of CONNECT-UDP}}), the client follows the same template as Unextended UDP Proxying and sets the "target_host" and the "target_port" variables to one of its targets.
+It adds the connect-udp-bind header as specified in {{hdr}} to request bind.
+If the proxy supports Proxying Bound UDP, it returns the connect-udp-bind response header value set to true.

-When "target_host" and "target_port" are set to a valid target, the client is requesting CONNECT-UDP Bind but would accept fallback to unextended CONNECT-UDP to that target.
-If the client doesn't have a specific target, or if it wants CONNECT-UDP bind without fallback, it sets both the "target_host" and the "target_port" variables to the '`*`' character (ASCII character 0x2A).
+When "target_host" and "target_port" are set to a valid target, the client is requesting Bound UDP Proxying but would accept fallback to unextended UDP Proxying to that target.
+If the client doesn't have a specific target, or if it wants Bound UDP without fallback, it sets both the "target_host" and the "target_port" variables to the '`*`' character (ASCII character 0x2A).
 Note that the '`*`' character MUST be percent-encoded before sending, per {{Section 3.2.2 of !TEMPLATE=RFC6570}}.